-If the headline for this story was “One Tip for Flying in to AirVenture,”,this would be it.
+If the headline for this story was "One Tip for Flying in to AirVenture," this would be it.
 Some NOTAMS are one or two sentences — ours is 32 pages, and it’s an absolutely mandatory read before you fly in.
 Wittman Field in Oshkosh becomes the busiest airport in the world during the week of AirVenture, and that only works because people follow the rules in the NOTAM.
-It’s available as a download here.

 Go to School

 Every year, we present a live webinar that steps you through the AirVenture arrival procedures.
 These presentations last about an hour, and include time for questions and answers.
-If you missed the live presentation of this year’s webinar, you can still watch the archived version as many times as you like.
+Check back for next year's presentation, Tips for Flying into EAA AirVenture 2022.

 Sign Up for Arrival Text Alerts